 Marlyn's flexibility cuts our operational time in half by providing us with a huge amount of savings in both resources and equipment!

 Aerial images have been used in environmental monitoring for decades to perform a variety of tasks.
 Using drones to capture image data enables operations to be planned with flexibility and on short notice compared to manned aviation, ensuring that imagery is quickly available.
-Marlyn operates at a low flight altitudes below the clouds so you always get the clearest images possible.
+Marlyn operates at low flight altitudes below the clouds so you always get the clearest images possible.
 Moreover, the quiet and energy-efficient electric motors are not only environment-friendly but also reduce the impact of noise on humans and animals.

 Marlyn is controlled from the ground by a laptop and is able to take-off and land vertically like a helicopter, making it possible to deploy from densely vegetated areas.
-Equipped with a high-resolution camera and a built-in GPS the digital images captured by the system are automatically geo-referenced, wich means that they are precisely aligned with existing geographical coordinates.
+Equipped with a high-resolution camera and a built-in GPS the digital images captured by the system are automatically geo-referenced, which means that they are precisely aligned with existing geographical coordinates.
 This enables the creation of 3D models and/or orthophotos of the mapped area.

 Our available map dates back to the 1970’s and it only vaguely shows the different habitats.
 The high-resolution photographs and maps made by Marlyn will save us a lot of time and money.